Henrikh Mkhitaryan: 2019–20 season: Initial loan

 Mkhitaryan played three games for Arsenal before, on 2 September 2019, he joined Italian club A.S.
 Roma on a season-long loan deal for €3 million, plus an additional €100,000 in variables.
 Mkhitaryan made his debut against Sassuolo on 15 September and scored a goal in Roma's 4–2 win.
 In late September, Mkhitaryan suffered an injury to his adductor muscle in a 1–0 win over Lecce.
 Initially expected to be out for three weeks, he returned to the squad in late November.
 On his first game back from injury, Mkhitaryan scored in a 3–1 win over Hellas Verona.
 He then scored two games later against SPAL on 12 December 2019, sending Roma up to fourth place in the Serie A table.

 In January 2020, Mkhitaryan suffered a second injury of the season to his thigh muscle putting him out for a further month.
 For the third time, he scored on his return to the squad, in a 3–2 loss to Bologna.
 He later scored in back to back victories over Lecce, and Cagliari.

-2020–21 season: Permanent transfer
+2020–2022: Permanent transfer and Conference League title

 On 31 August 2020, Mkhitaryan's contract with Arsenal was cancelled by mutual consent and he joined Roma on a permanent deal.
 On 5 November 2020, Mkhitaryan scored the club's fastest-ever goal in the UEFA Europa League, after just 57 seconds, in a 5–0 defeat of Romanian outfit CFR Cluj.
 Three days later, he scored a hat-trick for Roma in a 3–1 Serie A win at Genoa.

 His former coach José Mourinho was appointed as Roma manager ahead of the 2021–22 season, and the two were reunited despite their previously strained relationship at Manchester United.
 On 25 May 2022, Mkhitaryan was part of the starting eleven in the Conference League final against Feyenoord, which Roma won 1–0 with a goal from Nicolò Zaniolo.